Minnesota Authors Manuscripts Collection

 Guide to the Papers of Jon Hassler

 Hassler, educator and author, was born in Minneapolis, Minnesota in 1933.
-The papers contain manuscripts of both published and unpublished works and multi-media materials.
+The papers contain manuscripts of both published and unpublished works.
 Manuscripts include Staggerford; Simon's Night; The Love Hunter, and A Green Journey.

 Guide to the Papers of Bill Meissner